Afreen-khan1/Doctor-Appointment-Chatbot/README.md

 The **Doctor Appointment Chatbot** is a web-based application designed to help users book, reschedule, or cancel appointments with doctors.
 It also provides medical information based on user queries.
 The chatbot uses a **symptom-to-specialty mapping** to recommend the right type of doctor for the user’s condition.
 Built using **Python** and **Streamlit**, the chatbot offers a user-friendly interface and efficient backend processing.

 ## Live Demo
-You can acess the live demo of Doctor Appointment Chatbot here:
+You can access the live demo of Doctor Appointment Chatbot here:
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://doctor-appointment-chatbot-9ob25eg32ofzswfwde7k5q.streamlit.app/)

 ## Features